Hubert Gordon Thompson: Mianzhou

-Hangchow (Hangzhou)
+Hangzhou

-In 1925 CMS asked Thompson was asked by CMS to go to Hangchow in Zhejiang Province to take over the medical school there.
+In 1925 CMS asked Thompson was asked by CMS to go to Hangzhou in Zhejiang province to take over the medical school there.
 It was one of the earliest hospitals and medical schools in China, having been started by Dr David Duncan Main in 1885.
 Today, it is called the 2nd Affiliated Hospital, Zhejiang University School of Medicine.
 By1926, the Kwang Chi Hospital was serving 3,000 inpatients and 60,000 outpatients a year with over 1,000 major operations.

 In 1926, after a long period of warlord battles, the Thompson family, patients and hospital staff were forced to evacuate to Shanghai and the Kwang Chi hospital was ransacked.

 Shanghai

 New position

 As refugees in Shanghai, Thompson and his family first rented a house in Rue Massenet in the French Concession, sharing it with a few other missionaries.
 They later moved to their own house in the Avenue du Roi Albert, also in the French Concession.
 The children attended the St John's Anglican Cathedral school.

 After arriving in Shanghai, Thompson joined the Henry Lester Institute of Medical Research under the leadership of Dr Herbert Earle and an independent Board of Governors.
 Thompson was appointed as Director of Surgical Research and Head of Surgery.
 He led the surgical team and did investigative work on the appendix, its development and its treatment.

-In 1927, Thompson briefly returned to Hangchow to reopen the Kwang Chi hospital.
+In 1927, Thompson briefly returned to Hangzhou to reopen the Kwang Chi Hospital.
 He also helped organise Red Cross relief work there, including a Red Cross ship that served casualties from both sides.
 "Dr. H. Gordon Thompson, the former Medical Superintendent of the hospital, deserves a large measure of praise for his patient and tactful dealing with this serious situation, and it is largely owing to his quiet efforts that the hospital was ultimately restored".